apito-io/website-v2/blog/2022-04-16-your-next-website-build-using-headless-cms.md

 Therefore, coders just use what is required and omit the extra.
 The majority of optimizations are also handled by contemporary front-end frameworks.

-# Faster Development, Lower time to Market
+# Lower time to Market, Faster Development

 Your chances of success increase the quicker you test your ideas and bring them to market.